3-Season Backpacking Gear List:

 Winter Backpacking Gear List

 - Winter boots (Boots with a removable liner of insulation like double plastic mountaineering boots or Pac boots are strongly recommended and required by some winter leaders.
 There are a wide variety of these boots on the market and not all are good ones.
 Discuss your boots with your trip leader to ensure they are acceptable.)
-You will need to carry spare liners if you are using wool or felt liners in Pac Boots.
 You need to be using some form of vapor barrier socks or plastic bags to keep the insulation dry in all boots.

 - -10° to -30° sleeping bag